 Lauren joined WorldDenver from the World Affairs Council of Charlotte, where she served as the Senior Director of Programs & Development.
 She brings experience in planning and executing over 40 programs per year, including two major annual fundraisers, and young professional engagement and development.
 Lauren grew up in San Diego, CA and attended a French immersion school for K-8 grade, which planted the seeds for her passion in diversity and cross-cultural experiences.
 She earned her B.A. in International Studies and French, with a minor in Religion from California Lutheran University where she had the privilege of participating in travel seminars to Jamaica, Italy, and a semester abroad in Dakar, Senegal focusing on issues affecting vulnerable children.
 She completed a dual masters degree program in Social Work (MSW) and Theological Studies (MTS) at Boston University, with a focus on nonprofit development and program administration.
 During her time at BU, she participated in a travel seminar to Israel and Palestine to explore complexities of peace building, and one to Turkey to learn about the intersection of ancient archeology and modern Europe.
 In Boston, she worked in community organizing with Greater Boston Interfaith Organization and at DOVE, Inc., a domestic violence resource agency, where she contributed to planning and development for two record-breaking fundraiser events.

-Lauren moved to Denver with her husband and enjoys the performing arts, live music, backpacking, snowboarding, and all that the CO Rockies have to offer.
+Lauren lives in Denver with her husband and daughter and enjoys the performing arts, live music, backpacking, snowboarding, and all that the CO Rockies have to offer.

 Shannon joined WorldDenver in January 2020, shortly after graduating from the University of Denver with her M.A. in International Studies.
 On the WorldDenver team, Shannon oversees the International Visitor Leadership Program (IVLP) and advocacy efforts.
 She was born and raised in England, where her family lived until they moved to Hampton, Virginia when she was 13.
 (Unfortunately, she no longer has a British accent.)
 Before moving to Denver, Shannon spent six years in Orlando, Florida.
 She received her B.A. in Anthropology from the University of Central Florida and worked at UCF’s Global Perspectives Office for two years.
 Previously, Shannon was an intern and then a member of WorldOrlando, where she helped to host international visitors through the IVLP.
 As a child, Shannon visited the United States most summers and traveled with her family throughout Europe and to Mexico and Belize.
 She completed a summer internship in the Cultural Diplomacy section of the U.S. Embassy in Moscow as an undergraduate and, during grad school, she spent two weeks in Israel and Palestine to learn firsthand about conflict and peacebuilding in the region.
 She has also road tripped to and across most of the continental United States.
 Shannon has studied French, Russian, and Latin.
 In her free time, Shannon enjoys exploring Denver, hiking in the beautiful Rocky Mountains, playing video and board games, and planning her next vacation.